-Furthermore, prudent business practices dictate that upon receipt of its state aid allocation, the relief association should establish adequate internal control procedures to ensure the funds are deposited in a timely manner.
+Furthermore, prudent business practice dictates that upon receipt of its state aid allocation, the relief association should establish adequate internal control procedures to ensure the funds are deposited in a timely manner.

-Cause: Relief association officials failed to establish internal control procedures which require that all income received be recorded and deposited in a timely manner
+Cause: Relief association officials failed to establish internal control procedures to ensure that all income due the relief association was received, recorded and deposited into a relief association account in a timely manner.

-Effect: As a result of the untimely deposit, funds were not available to pay general operating expenses or for investment purposes.
-In addition, an untimely deposit of receipts increases the risk that funds could be lost or misappropriated.
+Effect: As a result of the untimely receipt and deposit, funds were not available to pay general operating expenses or for investment purposes.
+In addition, an untimely receipt and deposit of funds increases the risk that funds could be lost or misappropriated.

-Recommendation: We recommend that the relief association officials adopt internal control procedures to ensure the timely deposit of all income received.
+Recommendation: We recommend that the relief association officials adopt internal control procedures to ensure the timely receipt and deposit of all future income received.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.